The Calderdale Local plan will be the new development plan for the Borough.

 - Habitats Regulations Assessment : This sets out the required appraisal of the plan in relation to the important habitats formed by parts of the Pennine Moors.

-Processing of comments made in this way will take time, but they will eventually be able to be seen online.
+The consultation raised over 10,000 individual comments.
+Inputting and Processing of these comments will take time, but they will eventually be able to be seen online against the sites or policies through Local plan consultations

 All comments received during the consultation will be considered in preparation of the next version of the Local Plan.